Tu Sooraj Main Saanjh, Piyaji: Plot

 The series takes place 20 years after the events in Diya Aur Baati Hum and it revolves around the children of Sooraj and Sandhya, mainly focusing on their daughter, Kanak.

 Kanak's grandmother, Santosh initially hates her to the core, blaming her to be the reason behind her parents, Sooraj and Sandhya's death.
 She fixes her alliance with Mayank who lives abroad in London.
 Kanak's life takes a new turn when Uma Shankar Toshniwal, a rich, kind-hearted but superstitious man and an Ayurveda doctor by profession, forcefully marries her, believing that as a sign from Lord.
-Uma is a blind believer in morals taught by his greedy and hypocritical maternal aunt.
+Uma is a blind believer in morals taught by his greedy and hypocritical maternal aunt, Nanda.
 Kanak sets off on a journey with Uma to teach him the greatest moral of life – humanity.
 In the process, Kanak falls in love with Uma after establishing herself as the perfect wife for him.
-She divorces Uma and demands 50% of his property which is named on Nanda.
+Uma's sister Saras and Kanak's brother Vansh elope, enabling Nanda to instigate Uma in hating Kanak.
+Kanak soon divorces Uma and demands 50% of his property which is named on Nanda.
 When Uma and Palomi are getting married, Uma feels that Kanak is in danger so he leaves his marriage and searches Kanak.
-He finds Kanak in a forest where Aditya hangs Kanak on a tree.
+He finds Kanak in a forest where Nanda's son Aditya hangs Kanak on a tree.
 He saves her life and sends Aditya to jail.

 Uma and Kanak confess their love and decide to get married in ten days.
 Kanak exposes Nanda and Aditya in front of Uma when she gives poison to Laddus.
 Nanda then falsely accuses Uma for killing Palomi and gets him sentenced jailed for ten years.
 They both escape and go to Bangkok.
 They change their identity and expose Nanda and Aditya.

 After returning to India, they soon decide to get married but Uma, for some unknown reason, marries Meera Mittal, the deranged daughter of a rich businessman, ditching Kanak.